-- If you are using two different types of PC cards in your JANUS 2010 reader, make sure you enable all the drivers in CONFIG.SYS for both types.
-Otherwise, one or both cards may not operate correctly. - If you use several types of PC cards, you can expect to edit the CONFIG.SYS file often to activate and deactivate these device drivers.
+- If you use several types of PC cards, you can expect to edit the CONFIG.SYS file often to activate and deactivate these device drivers.
 You may consider creating several versions of the CONFIG.SYS file, each of which supports a different type of card. - If you are having trouble or if you want to customize your system, you can use the CONFIG.EXE configuration utility, which is stored on companion disk 3.